 4. Pay Attention to Timing

 Business owners like their customers to pay them in a timely fashion.
 Well, you and your company are the IRS’s customers.
 What to do think the IRS expects from you when it comes to tax payments?
 Timeliness.
 Entrepreneurs often forget to pay estimated taxes during the year, especially during their first year in business.
-Most taxpayers focus on the year-end tax returns, forgetting that both the IRS and individual states require quarterly estimated tax payments where taxable income exists.
+Most taxpayers focus on the year-end tax returns.
+In doing so, they forget that both the IRS and individual states require quarterly estimated tax payments where taxable income exists.
 Know what is due, to whom, and when.

 5. Taxes Can Provide Opportunities